apptimistco/asn/rfc.md

 of blobs, with the exception of [ASN Control](#asn-control), are opaque to the server.
 These may be fetched and read by anyone so the App is generally responsible for security, compression, content identification and interpretation.
-Once written, blobs may not be modified other than being flagged for later removal during garbage collection.
+Once written, blobs may not be modified.

     blob = version id magic random owner author epoch namelen name content version = uint8{ 0 }